 “I treat each client the way I hope a family member would be treated – with respect, diligence, and total responsiveness.”

 Gerald Greenberg has extensive trial experience in federal and state courts as a federal prosecutor and an attorney in private practice.
 He combines passionate courtroom advocacy with patient and careful review of legal issues, strong writing skills, and compassion for his clients.
-Jerry was recently recognized as one the “Top 100” lawyers in Miami for 2016 by Super Lawyers.
+Jerry was recently recognized as one the “Top 100” lawyers in Miami for 2017 by Super Lawyers, an accolade also earned in 2016.
 He has also been named one of the top “40 Under 40” Outstanding Lawyers of Miami-Dade County and been recognized in Best Lawyers, the South Florida Legal Guide, Florida Legal Elite, and Attorney at Law Magazine.

 After receiving Bachelors and Masters Degrees in History at the University of Pennsylvania and a law degree at Yale Law School, where he was a member of the Yale Law Journal, he served as a law clerk to Judge Stanley Marcus on the United States Court of Appeals for the Eleventh Circuit and Judge Allyne Ross on the United States District Court for the Eastern District of New York.